dmh2000/passwordgen/README.md

 I just read an article about rules for passwords and it made some sense but it glaring errors.
 I said you should generate a long passwords, at least 20 characters long.
 Ok that makes sense.
 Maybe a little short for the future.
 But it said that random passwords are too difficult to remember so you should use an XKCD type password of words strung together with hyphens.

-- The article implied that you would have a 'my password' that you use on all accounts, since you need to remember it.
-Horrible.
+- The article implied that you would have a 'my password' that you use on all accounts, since you need to remember it. _Horrible_.

-Some other ideas from google search:
+Some other recommendations from google search:

-- In a list from UC Santa Barbara said 'create a password that's hard to guess but easy to remember'.
-Horrible.
+- In a list from UC Santa Barbara
+  - create a password that's hard to guess but easy to remember. _Horrible_
-- Never write your password down.
-Horrible.
+  - Never write your password down. _Horrible_

 Here's my personal guidelines for a password:

+- if you use a 'my password' for everything, you will get hacked.
+It's only a matter of time.
-- use different passwords for different accounts (of course)
+- never use the same password for different accounts (of course)
-- passwords should be at least 20 characters long, preferable more.
-I use 24 but 30 is better.
+- passwords should be at least 24 characters long, preferably more.
+30 is better.
+The future is coming.
 - use a password that is hard/infeasible to crack (crytographically random), with letters, numbers and optionally symbols.
 No words or garbled words.
+According to NIST, if you have a long enought password, like 24 characters, symbols are not really needed.
+I use them if I have to.
 - use a password manager. don't try to remember your passwords unless you are one of those rare people who can recall Pi to hundreds of numbers.
+- keep a printed list of my passwords in a secure location.

 And of course you want to use MFA and passkeys if possible.

 One thing missing is how to generate passwords that meet my criteria.
 I usually passwordgenerator.net.
-There are dozens of others on line.
-But do you know that the web app generating your password is not storing it anywhere?
+There are dozens of others on line. **But how do you know that the web app generating your password is not storing it somewhere?
 Saving it for some other use?
-You don't really know unless you generate one locally (assuming your computer is secure lol).
+You don't really know**.
+Has any password managers been cracked?
+Uh..Lastpass?
+Unless you generate passwords and store them securely(assuming your computer is secure lol).

 ## Build and Test